Living in Donabate, Ireland

 It’s Affordable

 The price of rent in Donabate is much more reasonable than in Dublin.
-I never lived in Dublin’s centre because the rent is too expensive (and is likely only getting more expensive).
-If I wanted something I could afford in Dublin, I’d be sharing a bedroom with one person (likely more).
+I never lived in Dublin’s centre because the rent is too expensive (and is likely more expensive now).
+If I wanted something I could afford in Dublin, I’d have to share a bedroom with one person (likely more).
 In Donabate I lived in a nice condo with 4 other people.
-I had a private bedroom, and my other roommates had their own en-suite bathroom, so the main bathroom was basically mine.
+I had a private bedroom, and my other roommates had their own en-suite bathroom, so the main bathroom was basically mine to use.
 There was a good-sized kitchen, dining, and living room.
-And I was a two-minute walk to the grocery store and Main Street, and about a 5-minute walk to the train station.
+I was a two-minute walk to the grocery store and Main Street, and about a 5-minute walk to the train station.

 It’s Quiet